Utah is home to *the best* road trip in all of America known by most as simply “The Utah National Parks Road Trip” or “Mighty 5 Road Trip.”

 Alternatively, Spring is a great time as crowds are down and weather is nice (and not yet scorching).

-- Grand Canyon National Park North Rim (extra 4 hours driving on SLC route or extra 2 hours on Las Vegas route).
 I refer to the North Rim of the Grand Canyon as “the good rim”.
 The views are just about as good and there is no one there.
-This is a good post on the North Rim.
+This is a good post on what to do at the Grand Canyon.

 National Forests to Consider Visiting

 - Dixie National Forest (on route).
 An absolute stunning place with none of the visitors you’ll find in the parks (save maybe Capitol Reef).

 - Fishlake National Forest (extra 30 – 60 minutes driving).
 An easy stop near Bryce Canyon that is spectacular with aspens groves and no tourists.